iali17/gazprea-ourapplestory/tests/testsREADME.txt

 file_tests:
 	Theses tests check if global variables work (and immutable) and if type inferencing works

+function_tests:
+    Theses tests check if functions perform the way they are supposed to work

 int_op_tests:
 	Theses tests check if integer operations works